kzlecha/simple_kclustering/README.md

 The algorithm can only fit and predict on data enterred, but will not make predictions based on the fitted model.
 Such feature would be implemented at a later time.

-The algorithm has an option for feature scaling.
+The algorithm has an option for feature scaling using either MinMax or Standardization.